s-palumbo/MVP/README.md

 ## Database Setup

 1. **Access MySQL**:
-   - Open your terminal and run the following command to log in to MySQL:
+   - Open the MySQL CLI
-     ```bash
-     mysql -u root -p
-     ```
    - Enter your MySQL password when prompted.

 2. **Create the Database**:
    - Once logged in, create a new database named `mvp`:
      ```sql
      CREATE DATABASE mvp;
      ```
-   - Exit the MySQL interface by typing `exit`.
+   - You can check to see that the Database was successfully created with the command `show databases;`

 3. **Set Up Environment Variables**:
    - Create a `.env` file in your project folder and add the following lines: